dougdonohoe/ddpoker/README-DEV.md

 everything you need to know to run the three main programs that make up DD Poker:

-* **DD Poker Game** - the poker game itself, a Java Swing desktop application
+* **DD Poker Game** — the poker game itself, a Java Swing desktop application
-* **Poker Server** - the backend API server that the game talks to for online games
+* **Poker Server** — the backend API server that the game talks to for online games
-* **Poker Web** - the old Apache Wicket-based DD Poker website, including the "Online Game Portal", which shows various information about online games like current games, history, games by player, etc.
+* **Poker Web** — the old Apache Wicket-based DD Poker website, including the "Online Game Portal", which shows various information about online games like current games, history, games by player, etc.

-## Mac vs Linux vs Windows (a note from Doug)
+## Mac vs. Linux vs. Windows (a note from Doug)

-These instructions are admittedly Mac centric, largely because that is what I have used for the last 15 years.
+These instructions are admittedly Mac-centric, largely because that is what I have used for the last 15 years.
 I've done cursory testing on Linux (see Appendix D for testing tips on Ubuntu from Docker/Mac).

 Even though DD Poker was originally developed mainly on Windows (with Cygwin), I haven't used Windows for development in a very long time, so apologies to Windows developers for the lack of instructions.
-Cygwin worked back in the day and I imagine that the Windows Subsystem for Linux (WSL) should be helpful here, too.
+Cygwin worked back in the day, and I imagine that the Windows Subsystem for Linux (WSL) should be helpful here, too.

 Feel free to submit a PR with any changes to these docs that would help Linux or Windows users.